Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 ## Testing eFormidling integration locally

 It is possible to test the eFormidling integration for an application in your development environment.
-In addition to Altinn's Localtest, and the application, there are two things that need to run:
+In addition to Altinn's Local test, and the application, there are two things that need to run:

 1. eFormidling integration point (Integrasjonspunktet)
 2. A mock of eFormidling